marmot1791/qubes-doc/introduction/support.md

 # Help, Support, and Mailing Lists #

-Help and support for Qubes OS is available from the [documentation] and the [mailing lists], which are explained below.
+Help and support for Qubes OS is available from the [documentation] and the mailing lists, which are explained below.
 The Qubes OS Project does not offer paid support services.

 If you're looking for known issues or would like to file a bug report, please